martmists/server/README.md

 ## Contributing

-We use TypeScript for coding the server.
+We use JavaScript for coding the server.
 You are required to follow the coding style set on our repository.

+We rely on [Janus](https://github.com/hellofresh/janus) for the Gateway system.
+Please consult their repository if you find something off on the gateway, not here.

 The full contribution guide can be found [here](CONTRIBUTING.md)